arceuss/orgmaker-3/README.md

-# &#x1F3BC; *Organya Twei*
+# &#x1F3BC; *Organya 3*

-**A music sequencer for classic video game**
+**A music sequencer for retro video games**

-This is not use MIDI device.
+This does not use a MIDI device.
-This original library was created by [Studio Pixel](http://studiopixel.sakura.ne.jp/) from 1999, and was used in 'Cave Story'.
+This original library was created by [Studio Pixel](http://studiopixel.sakura.ne.jp/) in 1999, and was used in [Cave Story](https://www.cavestory.org/).

 <img src='http://www5b.biglobe.ne.jp/~kiss-me/aji/img/org2_1.png' width=60% height=60%>

 ## &#x1F352; Introduction

 For the '[STARGAZER](http://www5b.biglobe.ne.jp/~kiss-me/aji/star/)' development, I inherited this library from [Studio Pixel](http://studiopixel.sakura.ne.jp/) in 2003.
 However, due to a change in my private life, it became inactive for a long time.
-On the other hand, the world expansion of 'Cave Story' has increased the number of people requesting Organya.
+On the other hand, the world expansion of Cave Story has increased the number of people requesting Organya.

 -----